 New Jersey hospitals’ medical malpractice insurance premiums jumped an average of 250% in the past three years, and 65% of facilities said skyrocketing insurance rates are driving some physicians out of the practice of medicine.

-- 64.8% of hospitals said they have had physicians cease practicing medicine or plan to leave the occupation because they were dropped from coverage or could not afford the premium increases.
+- 64.8% of hospitals said they have had physicians cease the practice of medicine or plan to leave practice because they were dropped from coverage or could not afford the premium increases.

-NJHA general counsel Betsy Ryan says the survey results send a loud warning that increasing malpractice premiums will hurt patient care.
+Betsy Ryan, NJHA general counsel, says the survey results send a loud warning that increasing malpractice premiums will hurt patient care.

 "These survey responses make it clear that what’s at stake is much more than hospitals’ bottom lines and physicians’ earnings," Ms. Ryan says.

 "Without relief from these rapidly escalating premiums, more and more physicians will be driven out of health care, and hospitals will face difficult decisions about what services they will — and will not — be able to provide.
 It’s the patient who will feel the ultimate impact," she explains.